 Marathon Best Controller Settings

 Using a controller in Marathon feels great — if you’ve got the right settings.
 Here’s a quick breakdown of the tweaks that make aiming tighter, inputs more consistent, and movement smoother.
-Whether you’re on console or playing on PC with a gamepad, these adjustments will help you stay in control under pressure.

 | Setting | Value | Description |